Codex + Claude Workflows / Applied

 Thesis

-7 Tools That Make Codex 10x MORE Powerful is a practical lesson in codex + claude workflows: Extend Codex with better context, browser verification, project structure, and tool-aware workflows.
+7 Tools That Make Codex 10x MORE Powerful teaches a practical codex + claude workflows move: Extend Codex with better context, browser verification, project structure, and tool-aware workflows.

 01